How much does it cost to have a child in Tennessee? - NewsBreak

 According to a new report from the online insurance group QuoteWizard , the Volunteer state is the 33rd most expensive state to have a child.

-In Tennessee, it costs $11,686 for labor and delivery, $8,100 for childcare, and $5,432 for health Insurance.Kirby High alumni helping raise money for sports
+In Tennessee, it costs $11,686 for labor and delivery, $8,100 for childcare, and $5,432 for health Insurance.Tennessee schools continue to detect lead in drinking water despite testing mandates

 The report said the cost of having a child could go far beyond labor and delivery.
 The analysts found that having a child costs between $21,000 and $37,000 in the first year, depending on where you live.